 EXTRACTABLE AND LEACHABLE IMPURITIES

-We conduct complete studies of extractables substances and develop methods to monitor the presence of leachables products in the final product with highest standards:
+We both conduct complete studies of extractable substances and develop methods to monitor the presence of leachables in your final product to identify and address all risks.

-- Presentation of findings and production of reports in accordance with the current legislation (FDA, EMA, PQRI, PDA).
+- A detailed report of findings in accordance with the applicable legislation (FDA, EMA, PQRI, PDA).